Responding to Sexual Misconduct – Employee Q&A on Title IX

 and advice from campus and/or off campus counselors.

-- Assistance in reporting the incident to the local police department (if desired).
+- Assistance in reporting the incident to the local police department (if desired) and obtaining a Protection from Abuse or Protection from Sexual Violence Order through the local court system.

 - Academic support services.

-- Accommodations to minimize contact with the alleged assailant, which include: academic accommodations, housing relocation, and the issuing of a no-contact order.
+- Accommodations to minimize contact between the parties, which include: academic accommodations, housing relocation, and the issuing of a no-contact order.

 - Protection from retaliation.
 Retaliation against a person who files a complaint or participates in an investigation is prohibited by University policy, and by state and federal law.